rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-receiving-calls-using-voip.md

 ## Create a SIP Extension

 Now that we've set up our SIP trunk, it's time to create an extension.
-An extension is just another term for ‘phone'.
+An extension is just another term for 'phone'.
 SIP extensions (IP phones) are the most common type of extensions in use on modern phone systems.
 Sure, you can still hook up those old analog phones to your Asterisk PBX, but we'll save that for another day.
 Today we'll create a simple SIP extension which we will later